Nuclear materials

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-The UK requires an import licence when: Uranium Ore concentrates; and Plutonium, Uranium 233, Uranium enriched in the isotopes 233 or 235, natural Uranium and mixtures, compounds and alloys containing any of the foregoing, including spent or irradiated nuclear reactor fuel elements; (together referred to as "Nuclear Materials") are imported into the UK.
+The UK requires an import licence when: Uranium ores and concentrates; and Plutonium, Uranium 233, Uranium enriched in the isotopes 233 or 235, natural Uranium and mixtures, compounds and alloys containing any of the foregoing, including spent or irradiated nuclear reactor fuel elements; (together referred to as "Nuclear Materials") are imported into the UK.

 Purposes and Coverage of Licensing